 Elly made one at school, a yellow-hued, feathery-fronted creation that showcases an orange/black heart inside – my favourite colours, she says.
 At least I didn’t get a drawing of myself this time!
 I’m looking forward to next year’s card already.

-And of course, there is the usual card on the way, courtesy of LS.
-I’ll update when it gets here.
+And of course, there is the usual card, courtesy of LS.
+Late but never absent!

 LS: Happy bday to my dearest Fren!!

 Hope u gonna have an awesome day ahead^^ 😘

 Nick: Happy Birthday Bro ^^ hehe go have a good day (ｏ￣∇￣ｏ)♪

 Stan: Happy birthday kor.
 Hope this year will be better than the last, and that the DSL will continue its streak🙂

 SC: Have a great day ahead my fren. 🎂🎉🍾

 Adri: Oh yes happy bdae to my jul babies 😘

 Andrew: Happy birthday kein !

 PR: Happy birthday, Kein!!!
 Stay fit and active!